OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 * V7.7: "In unmanaged code, memory is allocated, freed and used securely."

 ##### CWE
 -- TODO [Add relevant CWE for "Testing for Memory Management Bugs"] --
 - CWE-312 - Cleartext Storage of Sensitive Information

 ##### Info
 * Configuring your application for release - http://developer.android.com/tools/publishing/preparing.html#publishing-configure
 * Debugging with Android Studio - http://developer.android.com/tools/debugging/debugging-studio.html

 ##### Tools
 -- TODO [Add relevant tools for "Testing for Memory Management Bugs"] --
 * Enjarify - https://github.com/google/enjarify

-### Verifying that Java Bytecode Has Been Minified
+### Verify That Free Security Features Are Activated

 #### Overview

 As Java classes are trivial to decompile, applying some basic obfuscation to the release bytecode is recommended.
 For Java apps on Android, ProGuard offers an easy way to shrink and obfuscate code.
 It replaces identifiers such as class names, method names and variable names with meaningless character combinations.
 This is a form of layout obfuscation, which is “free” in that it doesn't impact the performance of the program.

+Since most Android applications are Java based, they are immune<sup>[1]</sup> to buffer overflow vulnerabilities.

 #### Static Analysis

-If source code is provided, build.gradle file can be check to see if obfuscation settings are set.
-From the example below, we can see that minifyEnabled and proguardFiles are set.
-It is common to see application exempts some class from obfuscation with "-keepclassmembers" and "-keep class", so it is important to audit proguard configuration file to see what class are exempted.
-The getDefaultProguardFile('proguard-android.txt') method gets the default ProGuard settings from the Android SDK tools/proguard/ folder and proguard-rules.pro is where you defined custom proguard rules.
-From our sample proguard-rules.pro file, we can see that many classes that extend common android classes are exempted, which should be done more granular on exempting specific classes or library.
+If source code is provided, the build.gradle file can be checked to see if obfuscation settings are applied.
+From the example below, you can see that `minifyEnabled` and `proguardFiles` are set.
+It is common to create exceptions for some classes from obfuscation with "-keepclassmembers" and "-keep class".
+Therefore it is important to audit the ProGuard configuration file to see what classes are exempted.
+The `getDefaultProguardFile('proguard-android.txt')` method gets the default ProGuard settings from the `<Android SDK>/tools/proguard/` folder.
+The file `proguard-rules.pro` is where you define custom ProGuard rules.
+From our sample `proguard-rules.pro` file, you can see that many classes that extend common android classes are exempted, which should be done more granular on specific classes or libraries.

 build.gradle
 ```